 Issuing of Provisional Improvement Notices

-The 5 day HSR training will break down PINs and directing the cessation of unsafe work.
+The 5 day training will break down PINs and directing the cessation of unsafe work.

-The HSR training course runs over 5 Days.
+The training course runs over 5 Days.
 The course duration is 6.5 hours each day.
-This applies to both face-to-face & Zoom HSR training.
+This applies to both face-to-face & Zoom training.

 Course assessment of Health and Safety Representation Training is informal.

-An HSR training course certificate of attendance will be issued to all participants who complete the 5 day course.
-The course & 5 Day HSR Training is NSW SafeWork Approved.
+An HSR course certificate of attendance will be issued to all participants who complete the 5 day course.
+The course & 5 Day Training is NSW SafeWork Approved.

 Become A Representative with Leading Safety Training